vg-json-data/sm-json-data/region/region-readme.md

 Obstacles are not systematically represented in the model.
 They are put in as needed, in rooms where there could be a reason to pass by an obstacle twice without exiting.

 ### Enemies
 A room can have an array of enemies.
 This is the list of enemies that may be present in the room.
-They may be relevant for farming purposes.
+They may be relevant for farming purposes, or to get an assessment of the danger posed by the enemies in the room.
 Each `enemy` object can have the following properties:
 * _name:_ The name of the enemy.
 This must be the name of an enemy in the [enemies folder](../enemies/enemies-readme.md).
 * _quantity:_ How many enemies correspond to the description made by this `enemies` object.
 * _homeNodes:_ An array of nodes through which the enemy can naturally roam.
 A player can expect to encounter that enemy in any of those nodes.
 Mutually exclusive with `betweenNodes`.